 7.)
 Lastly, It Can Harm Wildlife

-Parasites can transfer to our native wildlife, like squirrels and birds, – who don’t have the luxury of seeing a veterinarian.
+Parasites can transfer to our native wildlife, like squirrels and birds.

 Share this article in your spheres of influence to let others know why you’re Stooping and Scooping and why they should too!